 When Children Speak Their Minds – Listen!

 Some of them were shocking, gut wrenching and unbelievable.
 Keep in mind these students are just but children.
 Their ages ranging between thirteen to eighteen years.
-That was it.
-And to think that at those ages, they’d already experienced some of the things they described, it was hard for me to bear.
+That is how young they are.
+And to think that at those ages, they have already experienced some of the things they described, it was hard for me to bear.

 As I kept following these pages, I noticed an interesting trend.
 A lot of the unpleasant interactions girls had, had to do with their hair.
 I was shocked.
 You couldn’t have convinced me that this was the case if I hadn’t seen it with my own eyes.
 Until then, I hadn’t realized the magnitude of the damaging effect negative perceptions people have of Black hair, has on Black children.